math + software

 > paper + code

-> paper + code + blog post
+> paper + website

 Global Explanations for Neural Networks